HTTPArchive/almanac.httparchive.org/src/content/en/2021/media.md

   )
 }}

 The mobile crawler here saw higher densities than the desktop crawler, which is expected.
 Viewport-relative `sizes` values resolve to smaller values on mobile viewports, resulting in higher densities for the same resources.
-Taken as a whole, [given that most devicePixelRatios fall somewhere between 1x-3x](https://twitter.com/TheRealNooshu/status/1397862141894529027), this appears to be a healthy range of densities.
+Taken as a whole, [given that most devicePixelRatios fall somewhere between 1x-3x](https://twitter.com/TheRealNooshu/status/1397862141894529027), this appears to be a healthy range of candidate densities.
 It would be interesting to perform a deeper analysis that counted how many `srcsets` _didn't_ fully cover a "reasonable" ~1x-2x range; this is left as an exercise to the reader (or next year's analysts!).

 ##### `sizes` accuracy